Nelson's milksnake

 Nelson's milksnake (Lampropeltis triangulum nelsoni) is a subspecies of king snake that is found in Mexico from southern Guanajuato and central Jalisco to the Pacific Coast.
 It is also found on the narrow plains of northwestern Michoacán and on the Tres Marias Islands.
 The range of this snake appears to be tied to the proximity of watercourses, including ones utilized for irrigation and agriculture.
 It is a subspecies of the milksnake, Lampropeltis triangulum.
 It is similar in size to other king snakes, averaging 42 in long, and like them, it is nonvenomous.

+Etymology

-This species is named in honor of Edward W. Nelson who worked for the U.S. Biological Survey from 1890, becoming chief in 1916.
+Botthe specific name, nelsoni, and the Common name, "Nelson's milksnake", are in honor of American ornithologist Edward William Nelson who worked for the U.S. Biological Survey from 1890, becoming chief in 1916.

-Characteristics
+Size

-Size: Adults average 42 in long.
+Adults of Lampropeltis triangulum nelsoni average 42 in in total length (tail included).

+Habitat

-Habitat: Semi-arid coastal thorn scrub and interior tropical deciduous forests.
+The preferred natural habitats of Lampropeltis triangulum nelsoni are semi-arid coastal thorn scrub and interior tropical deciduous forests.

+Diet

-Prey: Nelsons are opportunistic feeders.
-They will eat birds, small rodents, lizards, amphibians, and other snakes, including venomous species.
-It has a natural tolerance to the venoms of many native snakes.
+Lampropeltis triangulum nelsoni is an opportunistic feeder.
+It will eat birds, small rodents, lizards, amphibians, and other snakes, including venomous species.
+It has a natural tolerance to the venoms of many native venomous snakes.